feature-engine/feature_engine/docs/user_guide/discretisation/GeometricWidthDiscretiser.rst

         2212.974,
         inf]}

 With increasing width discretisation, each bin does not necessarily contain the same number of observations.
+This transformer is suitable for variables with right skewed distributions.

-It will also "skew" distribution.
-It could be useful to apply it to right skewed distribution to get more symmetrical one.
+Let's compare the variable distribution before and after the discretization:

 .. code:: python